pingcap/blog/FOSDEM-2018-Rust-Devroom-reflection.md

 *People lining up to listen to their favorite Rust talk.
 Photo credit: Andrew Hobden*

-You can find the slides of my presentation [here](https://fosdem.org/2018/schedule/event/rust_distributed_kv_store/attachments/slides/2034/export/events/attachments/rust_distributed_kv_store/slides/2034/Siddon_Tang_Use_Rust_to_Build_a_Distributed_Transactional_Key_Value_Database.pdf) and the full video [here](https://ftp.osuosl.org/pub/fosdem/2018/H.2214/rust_distributed_kv_store.mp4).
+You can find the [slides of my presentation here](https://fosdem.org/2018/schedule/event/rust_distributed_kv_store/attachments/slides/2034/export/events/attachments/rust_distributed_kv_store/slides/2034/Siddon_Tang_Use_Rust_to_Build_a_Distributed_Transactional_Key_Value_Database.pdf).
 But we are all busy people, so just in case you don’t have time to go through it all, here’s a summary of the highlights and where you can go learn more!

 Building TiKV, a distributed key-value store with Rust